How to create robust LogicMonitor ServiceNow integration?

-Most IT teams will try to manually integrate LogicMonitor and ServiceNow by studying API documentation and hand-coding integrations , or finding labor-intensive workarounds with traditional integration platforms (iPaaS).
+Most IT teams will try to manually create LogicMonitor integration with ServiceNow by studying API documentation and hand-coding integrations, or finding labor-intensive workarounds with traditional integration platforms (iPaaS).
 This adds unwanted time and cost and the end customer experience suffers too.
 There is another way.

 LogicMonitor is a go-to IT operations solution for MSPs.
 It provides greater visibility levels of automation to manage functions such as service, infrastructure, and application monitoring.